-Ephraim London (1911–1990) was a leading constitutional-law attorney who successfully argued First Amendment cases before the Supreme Court, including Burstyn v.
+Ephraim London (1911–1990) was a leading constitutional law attorney who successfully argued First Amendment cases before the Supreme Court, including Burstyn v.
 Wilson (1952); Kingsley International Pictures v.
 Board of Regents (1959); Jacobellis v.
 Ohio (1964); and Ashton v.
 Kentucky (1966).

 Born in Brooklyn, London followed his father and uncle into the practice of law.
 He obtained his law degree from New York University.
 After serving in World War II, London became a highly successful private practitioner.

-Burstyn case establishes films as protected expression
+London's Burstyn case established film as First Amendement-protected expression

 His most famous First Amendment case was Burstyn, in which the Supreme Court established that film is a form of expression protected by the First Amendment.
 The Court ruled that New York authorities could not declare the movie The Miracle sacrilegious or blasphemous.